*The Law Offices of Heath Baker Law only operates within California. If you are Out-of-State please do not send in a form.

 - If the child is 12 years or older, the court will want to know where they wish to live.

-Before you can terminate a guardianship, you will have to go through a rigorous process with a lot of forms, and it would be helpful for you to ask an attorney for help.
+Before you can terminate a guardianship, you will have to go through a rigorous process with a lot of forms, and it would be helpful for you to ask a child custody attorney for help.
 If you are trying to end a guardianship to gain custody of your child, it may be helpful to show the court the following:

 - Your situation has changed in a positive way